-Auckland Rescue Helicopter Trust: The Year in Review: July 2022- June 2023
+Auckland Rescue Helicopter Trust:

-For the second consecutive year, the Auckland Regional Helicopter Trust has failed to deliver an Annual Report or Audited Financial Statements as required under the Auckland Regional Amenities Funding Act 2008.
+For the second consecutive year, the Auckland Regional Helicopter Trust has failed to deliver an Annual Report, or Audited Financial Statements as required under the Auckland Regional Amenities Funding Act 2008.

-In August 2023, the Funding Board withheld the proposed annual grant of \$450,000 as the Trust had failed to account for the funds received in 2022.
+In August 2023, the Funding Board, withheld the proposed annual grant of \$450,000 as the Trust had failed to account for the funds received in 2022.